 Amanda Waller persuades US government officials to allow her to form Suicide Squad, a black ops team made up of the worst criminals.
 Heading the team is former Navy SEAL Rick Flag and filling out its ranks are Floyd Lawton, aka Deadshot, an assassin who has a reputation of never missing; Chato Santana, aka Diablo, a pyrokinetic who torched his entire family; Waylon Jones, aka Killer Croc, who has a skin condition that makes him resemble a reptile; former Arkham Asylum psychologist Harleen Qunizel, aka Harley Quinn, who fell in love with The Joker; the Australian bank robber Digger Harkness, aka Captain Boomerang; archaeologist June Moore who became possessed by an ancient witch spirit known as Enchantress after she unearthed an artefact; and Slipknot, a specialist in rope work.
 Enchantress makes an escape from Flag’s control and awakens her brother who possesses a man’s body and begins to open a portal between worlds in Midway City.
 With a promise of time off their sentences, the Suicide Squad is sent in to stop Enchantress’s brother.

 Suicide Squad is a team of DC Comics super-villains.
 In the same way that there is a great appeal in seeing the company’s various superheroes come together as the Justice League, there has also been some popularity to seeing the villains come together.
-We have seen various super-villain teams over the years with the likes of The Anti-Justice League, The Injustice League, The Legion of Doom and The Secret Society of Super-Villains, even the Crime Syndicate of America, a parallel world version where the Justice League are the villains and the familiar villains play the heroes.
+We have seen various DC super-villain teams over the years with the likes of The Anti-Justice League, The Injustice League, The Legion of Doom and The Secret Society of Super-Villains, even the Crime Syndicate of America, a parallel world version where the Justice League are the villains and the familiar villains play the heroes.
 Suicide Squad had its origins in a 1959 story arc in The Brave and the Bold, which featured a squad of non-super-powered mercenaries fighting fantastical menaces.
 The Suicide Squad that appears here was a revival created by John Ostrander in a four-issue arc in the crossover title Legends in 1987, which introduced Amanda Waller and the idea, modelled on the film The Dirty Dozen (1967), of various principally Batman super-villains being recruited into a black ops team.
 The only holdover between this and the original Suicide Squad was the team leader Rick Flag (where the original was later retconned to be Rick Flag Sr).
 The Squad has undergone various revivals and changes of line-up between then and the present, although is always comprised of C-list villains rather than the big name ones.

 The Suicide Squad has made occasional appearances in film and tv.
 They have appeared in episodes of both Smallville (2001-11) and Arrow (2012– ), as well as the animated Justice League/Justice League Unlimited (2001-5), although there it had to be renamed Task Force X because the word ‘suicide’ could be not be mentioned on children’s television.
 The most prominent of their film appearances have been in the animated film Batman: Assault on Arkham (2014).

-Suicide Squad emerges as the third of the DC Cinematic Universe films – following Man of Steel (2013), Batman V Superman: Dawn of Justice (2016) and followed by Wonder Woman (2017) and Justice League (2017) – as part of DC’s long-overdue attempt to challenge Marvel Comics’ dominance of box-office superheroics.
+Suicide Squad emerges as the third of the DC Cinematic Universe films – following Man of Steel (2013), Batman V Superman: Dawn of Justice (2016) and followed by Wonder Woman (2017), Justice League (2017) and Aquaman (2018) – as part of DC’s long-overdue attempt to challenge Marvel Comics’ dominance of box-office superheroics.
 Suicide Squad is executive produced by Zack Snyder and has a number of continuity tie-ins to the rest of the DC Cinematic Universe.
 This is most notable in several scenes featuring Ben Affleck’s Batman who apprehends Deadshot and rescues Harley Quinn from a crashed car, as well as a post-credits scene where Affleck obtains a dossier on the prospective Justice League members from Amanda Waller.
 There is also a scene where Captain Boomerang is caught by the Ezra Miller version of The Flash.
 The film also takes place in Midway City, which is supposed to be the fictional hometown of Hawkman, while the death of Superman is referred to by Amanda Waller.

 As such, Suicide Squad feels like an oddity.
 While DC is only just getting itself going on cinema screens and the film versions of A-listers like Wonder Woman, The Flash and Aquaman are still only in the pre-production stages, they have leap-frogged over all of these to make a film about a team-up of C-list villains.
 And we’re talking the nobodies here – I mean, as villains go it is hard to get more lame than Captain Kangaroo (a villain who throws boomerangs – which we rarely see him do in the film.
 And of the one that he does, it behaves in a most un-boomerang-like way ie. it appears not twirl at all by dint of the fact that it is stable enough to have a camera mounted on it), and Slipknot whose superpower is … tying ropes.